jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Happily, we already are.
 That's the reason we're so addicted to new technology.
 Checking news feeds, flying drones, taking endless photos, playing computer games are acts of extras learning the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
 Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down Darth King and the Medieval Age.
 It was mastering the new levers of power that let Main Street to read unknown history, see the universe for themselves, and revolt against royalty.

 Our addicting toys are also levers of power.
 We can use these proverbial lightsabers to earn a happier life.
-We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Information Age.
+We will, once we forget about Left/Right phantoms, and use Techvolution to defeat Darth Blockbuster, his Death Star, and upgrade to the Internet Age.

 https://www.youtube.com/watch?v=J2Pjudf0810
 _Here's a sample of Left/Right leaders singing to the choirs.
 Since both ideologues can't make Floatplane, or repair your broken laptop, or make any product you might need, they distract with bickering instead.
 This bullshit only works as long as you listen._